 Whether that includes relaxing on a beach, swimming in the lake, exploring the charming towns surrounding the lake, or just eating some authentic Italian cuisine and experiencing the lifestyle of the locals as much as possible, Lake Garda has got you covered.

 Here are the best things to do and places to visit in Lake Garda:

 One of the most popular cities along Lake Garda is the resort town of Sirmione, located on the southern banks of the incredible lake in northern Italy.
 If you’ve been looking into things to do while visiting Lake Garda as well as places to stay, chances are high that you’ve seen Sirmione recommended again and again.

 But don’t limit your visit to just the famous castle!
-You can do many other things such as explore the archaeological site of Grotte di Catullo or visit one of the city’s many thermal spas.
+You can do many other things, such as explore the archaeological site of Grotte di Catullo or visit one of the city’s many thermal spas.
 You can also relax on one of the popular beaches (Jamaica Beach and Lido delle Bione are both great options), stroll through the city’s central park, and more.
-You won’t get bored here, and it’s worth spending some of your time visiting Lake Garda in Sirmione!
+You won’t get bored here, and it’s worth visiting Lake Garda in Sirmione!

 A lesser-known town sitting on Lake Garda is the quaint village of Malcesine.
 Situated on the lake’s eastern shores, Malcesine is located fairly close to the two popular tourist destinations of Verona and Venice.
-This is part of why it doesn’t get the love that it deserves, there’s just too much else going on nearby.
+This is part of why it doesn’t get the love it deserves.
+There’s just too much else going on nearby.

-The other big attraction in Malcesine is the counterpart to the famous castle that resides in Sirmione.
-The one in Malcesine may not be quite as famous as its counterpart, but the Castello Scaligero (sounds familiar?) is just about as impressive.
-Explore the grounds and ascend to the top of the castle’s tower for views of the city.
+The other big attraction in Malcesine is the counterpart to the famous castle in Sirmione.
+The one in Malcesine may not be as famous as its counterpart, but the Castello Scaligero (sounds familiar?) is just about as impressive.
+Explore the grounds and ascend to the top of the castle’s tower for city views.